-Additional conferences may be held as deemed necessary to monitor PGP process.
+\Additional conferences may be held as deemed necessary to monitor PGP process.
 Evaluation requirements remain the same for late hires.
-Minimum site visits of principals will be adjusted to 1 site visit for hires after January 1st.
 Timelines will be adjusted for evaluatees that have extended leaves that interfere with the dates stated in this plan.
 Site visits and conferencing should resume in a reasonable period once the evaluatee returns to work.

-Leadership Survey such as the Val-Ed 360° (in year's TELL Kentucky is not administered)
+Leadership Survey such as the Val-Ed 360° (in years TELL Kentucky is not administered)